wojak-ops/Wojak_IMX_Repo/README.md

 # Instructions

 This script is a work in progress use at your own will.
 Currently it is designed to bulk list NFTs from a collection for sale at the same price.
+Note, if your NFTs are already listed it will relist them for the new price.

 1. Run the following commands to install the packages and initialise the project. npm install --dev